tessaRuckstuhl/Thesis-Text-Mining-Analysis/README.md

 ## Statistics

+Some plots and statistics for better understanding of the data set.
 ## Dynamic Topic Model

 Lda Sequence model was used for implementation, inspired by David M. Blei, John D. Lafferty: “Dynamic Topic Models”.